 ‘Tang yuan’, or glutinous rice balls, is symbolic for family reunion and harmony, a common meal for ‘Yuan Xiao’ (元宵), or the lantern festival on the 15th day of the Luna new year.

-My ‘tang yuan’ were colored by raspberry coulis; some were filled with red bean paste and some were just small and plain.
+My ‘tang yuan’ are colored by raspberry coulis.
+Some were filled with red bean paste and some were just small and plain.
 The syrup was infused with a cinnamon stick, cardamom, ginger and orange peel, with brown sugar for color and a dash of honey for extra flavor.
-I really hope my husband would like them; and then he said, ‘they were okkkk’.
-Grrrrrrr!

 - 1 cup of frozen raspberry

 - Place frozen raspberries in a sauce pan, add caster sugar and a small dash of water; bring it to boil; simmer briefly; use a potato mash, mash up the raspberries; extract the liquid with a fine sieve

 - Reheat the coulis in a clean sauce pan, bring it to boil

 - We will need about 1/2 cup of coulis, add a little water if required